waynecun/sui-docs/docs/contribute/contribution-process.md

 In order to make changes to the documentation, you can do so directly via forking and cloning the repository to your local machine and making changes from your preferred IDE of choice, or by the web interface on GitHub.
 This guide will cover both scenarios.
 All changes to the documentation must follow the style guide (hyperlink), as well as the review process and information on the editors throughout the process.

-# Cloning the Documentation Locally
+# Set Up Environment Locally

-### Cloning the documentation locally is recommended when you are creating larger, more significant changes to the docs.
+Cloning the documentation locally is recommended when you are creating larger, more significant changes to the docs.

 1. Click the fork button in the upper-right of the docs' [GitHub repository](https://github.com/sui-foundation/sui-docs) to create a copy of the documentation.
 This copy is known as a fork, and you are free to create any changes in your fork.
 1. Clone this repo locally via clicking the green `< > Code` button and copy the HTTPS link to your forked repo.
 Then in your directory enter `git clone https://github.com/github-username/sui-docs.git`, replacing `github-username` with your actual GitHub username.